Dyersburg State Gazette

-The Dyersburg State Gazette is a semi-weekly newspaper published in Dyersburg, Tennessee.
+The State Gazette is a semi-weekly newspaper published in Dyersburg, Tennessee.
 The paper has served Dyersburg and Northwest Tennessee since 1865, and provides general news.

 History

 The Dyersburg State Gazette was purchased by Worrell Newspapers of Charlottesville, Virginia in 1971.
-The New York Times Company acquired 8 daily papers, including the Dyersburg State Gazette, from Worrell in 1982.
+The New York Times Company acquired eight daily papers, including the Dyersburg State Gazette, from Worrell in 1982.
 Paxton Media Group purchased it from The New York Times Company in 1995.
-Current owner Rust Communications acquired the State Gazette in 2000.
+Rust Communications acquired the State Gazette in 2000.
+Rust sold the newspaper back to Paxton in 2024.